 Barefoot friendly though there may be short gravelly sections that may bother very sensitive hooves.

 Cell service: AT&T and Straight-talk work great.
-Verizon, Tmobile, Sprint etc get zero reception.
+Verizon, Tmobile, Sprint etc get very little reception.

 PLEASE HELP KEEP OUR TRAILS OPEN AND AS PRISTINE AS POSSIBLE - LEAVE NO TRACE - PACK IT IN PACK IT OUT